weaveworks/weave/site/troubleshooting.md

     * `failed` - TCP connection or UDP heartbeat failed
     * `retrying` - retry of a previously failed connection attempt in progress; reason for previous failure follows
     * `pending` - TCP connection up, waiting for confirmation of UDP heartbeat
     * `established` - TCP connection and corresponding UDP path are up
- * Info - the remote peer name and nickname for (un)established connections, the failure reason for failed and retrying connection
+ * Info - the failure reason for failed and retrying connections, or the data transport method, remote peer name and nickname for pending and established connections

 ### <a name="weave-status-peers"></a>List peers